Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams

 \end{prop} \begin{proof} We only need to check that after adding both the new $\alphak$-- and $\betak$--curves we do not create any further $2n$--gons with $n>2$ than the ones containing the basepoints.
 It is obvious from the construction that all basepoints will be in different components, and any $\alphak$-- (and similarly $\betak$--) component contains a basepoint.

-When adding the new curve in the situation of Figure~\ref{f:add}(i), we have two choices, which was encoded by the oriented arc connecting the two basepoints, pointing towards the region where the bigon is created.
+When adding the new curve in the situation of Figure~\ref{f:add}(i), we have two choices, as encoded by the orientation of the arc connecting the two basepoints, pointing towards the region where the bigon is created.
 (Notice that the boundary circles of a pair-of-pants in (i) are not symmetric: one of the components is distinguished by the property that it is intersected by the same $\betak$--arc twice.)
 We will label the corresponding oriented arc with (i).
 In the case of Figure~\ref{f:add}(ii) there are four possibilities, according to which boundary the newly added circle is isotopic to (when the basepoints are disregaded) and from which side it places the bigon.
 Since the modification of (ii) does not affect any other elementary $2n$--gon with $n>2$ besides the octagon we started with, the choice here will be irrelevant as far as the combinatorics of the other domains go, and (as in the algorithm) we do not record the choices made.
-For the case of Figure~\ref{f:add}(iii) there are more choices, also indicated by an oriented arc connecting the two basepoints.
+For the case of Figure~\ref{f:add}(iii) there are six choices, also indicated by an oriented arc connecting the two basepoints.
 These oriented arcs will be decorated by (iii).

 Now for a given hexagon we must choose from these possibilities for both the $\alphak$-- and the $\betak$--curves.
-This amounts to examining the changes on a hexagon with two oriented arcs pointing (in or out) to the basepoint in the middle of the hexagon.
+This amounts to examining the changes on a hexagon with two oriented arcs pointing to (or from) the basepoint in the middle of the hexagon.
 The two oriented arcs (one corresponding to the fact that the hexagon is in an $\alphak$-component, the other that it is in a $\betak$-component) intersect either neighbouring, or opposite sides of the hexagon, and either can be a type (i) or type (iii), and can point in or out.
 Figure~\ref{f:vec} shows the modification of the hexagon in each case.
-By drawing all possibilities (taking symmetries and identities into account, there are 10 of them), Figure~\ref{f:eset} completes the proof.
+By drawing all possibilities for the two oriented arcs (taking symmetries and identities into account, there are 10 of them), and picturing the result on a given hexagon in Figure~\ref{f:eset}, the proof of the proposition is complete.

 \end{proof}